Greetings on this new-order Sunday! What have we got for you this time?

 In my sermon on Sunday, I urged us not to be overwhelmed by anxiety and be careful what you feed into your mind.
 Here is a resource sheet from the NZ Institute of Well Being and Resilience with good advice to help us not be overwhelmed by all that is happening and we have to navigate.

-Since the COVID19 crisis we have been posting videos of our services.
+We post videos of our services.
 Check this blog for regular Sunday video services.

 Wednesday Online Prayers